-"...For a workers government in the U. S.
+"...For a workers government in the U.S.

-"...The workers must and will replace the capitalist system with the order of socialism, and bring an end to the bloody carnege, to all exploitatton and oppression.
+"...The workers must and will replace the capitalist system with the order of socialism, and bring an end to the bloody carnege, to all exploitation and opproximation ation and oppression.
 Long live the international solidarity of all the peoples.
 Long live the socialist struggle for peace and freedom and security.
-Long live the triumph of the socialist world.
-(Labor Action, Dec.
+Long live the r triumph, of the socialist world.
+(Labor Action.
+Dec.
 15, 1941).